Amplitude determination for $M M \to M M$, $M = \pi, K$ and cross-sections for $\gamma \gamma \to \pi^+ \pi^-, \pi^0 \pi^0, \pi^0 \eta$ in a chiral model: Production amplitudes for the processes , , , and

-The on--shell versions of $V^I_{ij}$ are listed explicitly in (\ref{e:vertex}).
-These only depend on the external variable $s=P^2_0$, the total center-of-mass energy squared { of the meson pair}.
-This in turn means that the integration over the four--momenta of meson pairs in intermediate states can be factored \cite{JAO97}, and the coupled integral equations for the $T^I_{ij}(s)$ become coupled algebraic equations that can be solved exactly.
+Equations (\ref{e28}) to (\ref{e30}) only depend on the external variable $s = P^2_0$, the total center-of-mass energy squared of the meson pair.
+This in turn means that the integration over the four-momenta of meson pairs in intermediate states can be factored \cite{JAO97}, and the coupled integral equations for the $T^I_{i j} ( s )$ become coupled algebraic equations that can be solved exactly.
 The results are